German147/Perimetro/README.md

 * [Setup](#setup)

 ## General info
-Kind of Small desktop Java app applying some concept on business logic to answer a math operation
+Kind of Small Java app applying some concept on business logic to answer a math operation

 ### Technologies